Pediatric Visual Reinforcement Audiometry (VRA)

 VRA uses a standard audiometer modified with earphones or sound field speakers.
 Visual reinforcers such as video animations or lighted toys are placed 90-degrees to each side of your child to "train" her to look toward the direction of a sound.

-What does visual reinforcement audiometry test for?
+What does VRA test for?

 An audiologist uses VRA to measure your child’s hearing thresholds over several frequencies.
 Children with hearing loss can be referred to an appropriate specialist.